PaulBouchier/six_can/aider_capture_can.md

     - MIRROR the provided Minimal Service client code to add a service client to the CaptureCan class.
 It will use the service '/blank_fwd_sector' with type 'example_interfaces/srv/SetBool'.
+    - Instantiate Nav2Pose as nav
     - Create a state machine which will step through the steps described below to accomplish the high-level goal.
-The state variable should be called 'capture_sm_state'.
     - Define a method called 'start_capture()' which will start the capture sequence and return True if it succeeds, False if it fails.
   - Outside the class definition add a ROS main() function which initializes